Kmeakin/walrus-report/src/95-typing-rules.md

 We define two relations.
 First, the relation $\llbracket t \rrbracket = \tau$ maps the abstract syntax of a HIR type to a representation of the type after all named types have been resolved to either builtin types or structs/enums.
-The second relation, $x: \tau$, maps various HIR nodes to thier inferred types.
-Some of the inference rules will yeild two conclusions: a type for the node being inspect, and a new environment.
-This allows passing around new environments as they are extended.
-The *environment*, $\Gamma$, maps variables to the type of their denotation, and is initialised such that each builtin is mapped to the type of its denotation.
+The second relation, $x: \tau$, maps the abstract syntax of HIR nodes to thier inferred types.
+We also define an *environment*, $\Gamma$, mapping variables to the type of their denotation.
+The environment is initialised such that the name of each builtin type and function is mapped to an appropriate type value.

-### Evaluating types
+### Type values
 \begin{longtable}{RRLL}
 \tau & ::= & \textbf{Bool}                      & \text{primitive types} \\
      &   | & \textbf{Int}                       &                        \\